SajiJohnMiranda/DoCoreAI/README.md

 - **🔌 Easy API Integration** – Works seamlessly with OpenAI, Cohere, Mistral, and other LLMs.
 - **🛠️ Open-Source & Extensible** – Customize it for your specific use case.

-  Lets see some Problems:
+  Lets see some Problems🚨:

+  - Generic LLM prompts don’t tell AI agents how smart to be for a task.

   - LLMs respond the same way to different tasks, often lacking role-specific intelligence.

   - A customer support AI should be empathetic and clear, while a data analyst AI should be logical and precise.

-  - Generic prompts fail to define the intelligence level needed to perform a task efficiently.
+  - Generic prompts fail to define the intelligence level needed to perform a task efficiently when some tasks need high reasoning, low creativity, while others need high creativity, low precision..

   The Solution:

-  DynamicCoreAI solves this by intelligently adjusting prompt parameters based on context, ensuring:
+  DynamicCoreAI solves this by intelligently adjusting skill parameters based on context, so LLMs generate perfect responses for each role, ensuring:
   - Better response accuracy
   - Improved AI agent adaptability
   - Optimized decision-making and creativity when needed